bill-from-ri/bill-from-ri/README.md

 This summer, I'm back in Dr. Dina Demner-Fushman's Computational Health Lab at the National Institudes of Health.
 I look forward to continuing my work on biomedical text simplification.
 It's my hope that the final product can help improve medical and scientific literacy for the general public.
 I intend on publishing my findings by the end of the summer.

 ## Interests
-Within computer science, my interests include natural language processing (specifically, large language models), reinforcement learning, game development, and programming languages.
+Within computer science, my interests include natural language processing (specifically, work involving large language models), reinforcement learning, game development, and programming languages.
 After college, I hope to either find work that allows me to develop NLP or RL technologies, or pursue a PhD.

 Outside of my field of study, I enjoy playing Dungeons & Dragons, writing pieces of short fiction, going on hikes, and rock climbing.